How To Use Hiking Poles And Trekking Poles

 The pole’s shaft is a significant element of the overall weight.
 Let’s have a look at two materials below:

-Aluminum poles can be stable and economical, weigh between 510 grams and 623 grams per pair.
+Aluminum poles can be stable and economical, weighing between 510 grams and 623 grams per pair.
 Aluminum walking poles can be curved under physical pressure and stress but are good enough to be broken.

 It is mainly made from carbon.
 It is lighter than the aluminum ones, which is about 340 grams to 510 grams per pair.
 Also, it can lessen vibrations very well.
 However, it is expensive and can easily be broken under extreme stress simply because carbon fiber is weaker.